 All these illnesses are caused by viruses

-that infect the respiratory
+that infect the respiratory tract.
+All

-cause some similar symptoms.
+symptoms.
 So it can be hard to tell them apart.

 Here are some things to look for if your child gets sick.